HARPLab/gastronomy/planning/UnexpectedEvents/README.md

-# Planning in grid-world
+# Planning

-This is a software package for running the task-switching code on a grid-world restaurant simulation.
+This is a software package for robot planning in a restaurant setting.
+This package addresses planning in presence of unexpected events.
+Please use the following instructions to run the code.

-## Requirements

-Python3

-## Installation

-1. Change directory to "planning": `cd planning`
-2. Install virtualenv for python3: `python3 -m pip install virtualenv`
-3. Create a virtualenv: `python3 -m virtualenv env`
-4. Activate the virtualenv: `source env/bin/activate`
-5. Install numpy, gym, matplotlib and ipdb packages through pip install: `pip install -r requirements.txt`
+- create a virtual machine and activate it (for more info refer to https://docs.python.org/3/library/venv.html)
+- install the required packages by using pip3 install -r requirements.txt
+- run roscore in a terminal
+- go into planning/scripts folder in two different terminals
+- in one terminal run "python observation_input.py" where you can specify what observation the robot gets
-6. Run `python3 State_Machine.py 90 5 4 True False complex_no_op_hybrid_avg belief_mix`
+- in the other terminal run "python3 State_Machine.py 90 3 4 True False complex_no_op_hybrid_avg robot" where you can run the planner
+- for more info please refer to the document